It Is Great Fun To Snorkel or Scuba the Great Barrier Reef

 Divers and Snorkelers

-We had a full boat to snorkel or scuba the Great Barrier Reef the day we went out but the crew were well prepared to handle the numbers.
+We had a full boat to snorkel for the day we went out but the crew was well prepared to handle the numbers.
 Other than the line ups for lunch, the boat never seemed to be crowded despite the numbers on board.

 There was a large number of snorkelers, most in pairs or groups, with a wide range of snorkelling experience.
 Most of the snorkelers were content to float on the surface, either letting their wetsuit keep them floating or by wearing a life jacket or holding a swim noodle – some both!